jpower432/client/docs/design/nodes.md

 ## Descriptor Node

-A descriptor node represent an OCI descriptor in a UOR dataset.
+A descriptor node represents an OCI descriptor in a UOR dataset.
 This can be part of a structure alongside Collection node types or references within a Collection node.
 When using a UOR Collection to describe an OCI DAG, descriptor nodes are useful within collection nodes.